Grammar and Style Guide

 board of trustees Always lowercase.
 On second reference, use the board.

-Bombay The preferred name is Mumbai.
+Bombay The preferred name for this city in India is Mumbai.

 braille The Braille Authority of North America recommends braille when referring to the code developed by Louis Braille, and Braille when referring to the inventor himself.